Prince sees red in Kariba - NewsDay Zimbabwe

 BY NUNURAI JENA

-Red-hot Highlanders striker Prince Dube, still celebrating his inclusion in the Warriors Africa Cup of Nations (Afcon) qualifiers squad, returned home from the Lesotho expedition to a red card.
-Despite the talented striker having been sent off by referee Tatenda Bvekerwa, his 10-men Highlanders side managed to steal a point from ZPC Kariba at Nyamhunga Stadium yesterday.
+Red-hot Highlanders striker Prince Dube, still celebrating his inclusion into the Warriors Africa Cup of Nations (Afcon) qualifiers squad, returned home from the Lesotho expedition to a red card.
+Despite the talented striker having been sent off by referee Tatenda Bvekerwa, the 10-man Highlanders side managed to steal a point from ZPC Kariba at Nyamhunga Stadium yesterday.

 “Dubes’s expulsion was totally wrong; nothing happened.
 It is unbelievable … big mistake from the referee,” De Jongh said.